 Figure 6 below shows that North Tyneside has consistently performed on this metric well above the England average.
 Locally and nationally, performance was impacted by the COVID-19 pandemic in 2020/21; the North Tyneside rate reduced to 84.4% but remained above the England average.
-We expect to maintain performance at 85% in 2021/22.
+Performance in 2021/22 was 90.8% returning to pre-Pandemic levels (national comparative data is not yet available for 2021/22).
+Due to recent issues with recruitment and retirement of experienced staff, we have set the target for 2022/23 at 90.0%.
+The service has undergone restructuring to provide an optimum skill mix and provide career development opportunities for staff to progress within the service and the target aims to maintain the performance from 2022/23 while new staff and the new structure bed in.